HamdiJ/Data-Science/README.md

-# Data-Science
+# Data-Science Projects

 Dataquest Plateform provides guided projects to answer real-world questions on real datasets.

-I have completed the path of data analyst python/SQL : 22 Courses / 18 Projects / 400h
+I have completed the path of data analyst in Python/SQL : 22 Courses / 18 Projects / 400h

 - Python Programming
 - SQL programming
 - Data Cleaning and visualization
 - Probability and Statistics